Active Return: Meaning

 Information Ratio (IR) is useful along with Active Risk and Return.
 It is a ratio that measures the efficiency of the portfolio manager with respect to the gains achieved in comparison to the risk taken.
 Thus, it reflects the return-risk relationship and whether the return is commensurate with the type of risks the fund manager is betting on.

 Let’s calculate IR

 Information Ratio = Active Return/ Tracking Error

 Active Return is the most useful indicator while analyzing the performance of an Actively managed fund.
-Investors use this multiple to track the performance of a particular Active fund with other funds in this category, before investing.
+Investors use this multiple to track the performance of a particular Active fund with other funds in this category before investing.
 It gives the best results when used along with Alpha, Tracking Error, and Information Ratio.
-Though the only limitation of this multiple is that the Benchmark selection should be fully accurate and relevant, to make this comparison work.
+However, the only limitation of this multiple is that the Benchmark selection should be fully accurate and relevant to make this comparison work.